Unretired and rehired

 Looking after yourself involves:

-They also recommend making time for yourself.
+Raising Children also recommend making time for yourself.
 Even 15 minutes each day doing something you enjoy will help.

 Here are some ideas:

-Try reminding yourself that you’ve earned it and remember – it doesn’t matter what you do with your time, as long as it’s something you enjoy.
+Try reminding yourself that you’ve earned it and remember: it doesn’t matter what you do with your time, as long as it’s something you enjoy.

 1 Baxter, J. (2022).
 Grandparents and childcare in Australia.
 (Families in Australia Survey report).
 Melbourne: Australian Institute of Family Studies. https://aifs.gov.au/sites/default/files/2022-07/Grandparents%20and%20child%20care%20in%20Australia_0.pdf. © Commonwealth of Australia 2022